Andy4495/FutabaVFD162S/README.md

-FutabaUsVfd Library
+FutabaVFD162S Library
 =============================================================================

 This is an improved version of the [FutabaUsVfd][1] library published on Arduino Playground.
-It is designed to work with the Futaba 162SD03C Vacuum Fluorescent Display.
+It is designed to work with the Futaba US162SD03 Vacuum Fluorescent Display.
 It may work with other VFDs using the same controller chips.

 Library Usage
 -------------